Security-Onion-Solutions/securityonion-docs/dns-anomaly-detection.rst

 DNS Anomaly Detection
 =====================

 Dr. Johannes Ullrich of the SANS Internet Storm Center posted a great DNS Anomaly Detection script based on the query logs coming from his DNS server.
-We can do the same thing with Zeek's dns.log (where Zeek captures all the DNS queries it sees on the network).
+We can do the same thing with :ref:`zeek`'s dns.log (where :ref:`zeek` captures all the DNS queries it sees on the network).

 .. note::

     Please note that the following script is only intended for standalone machines and will not work properly on distributed deployments.
-Another option which might work better :ref:`elastalert` and its ``new_term`` rule.
+Another option which might work better is :ref:`elastalert` and its ``new_term`` rule.

 Thanks to ``senatorhotchkiss`` on our mailing list for updating the original script to replace ``bro-cut`` with ``jq``: